bhishekprajapati/next-action-router/packages/next-server-action/README.md

 /**
  * This router will server as an entry point for the
  * incoming action requests.
-However, you can as many
+However, you can create as many
  * routers as you need for your project.
  */
 export const router = new ActionRouter();